Meat most attractive for shoplifters

-However, most of the meat that is stolen are expensive cuts such as lamb chops, filet mignon or Angus beef.
+However, most of the meat that is stolen is expensive cuts such as lamb chops, filet mignon or Angus beef.
 The meat-lifting is done by people who can afford to buy groceries but want to occasionally reward themselves (“I worked so hard, I deserve a good steak!”) or out of a false sense of entitlement.
-“Most theft is greed, not need,” says Dr. Read Hayes of the Loss Prevention Research Council.
-“They certainly don’t need the steak, but they talk themselves into self-justifying the behavior.
+“Most theft is greed, not need,” says Dr Read Hayes of the Loss Prevention Research Council.
+“They certainly don’t need the steak, but they talk themselves into self-justifying the behaviour.
 It’s a big corporation; they charge too much; everyone does it.”

 Shoplifting is primarily impulsive.
 Seven in 10 shoplifters don’t plan their heists in advance, says Barbara Staib of the National Association for Shoplifting Prevention.
 There are certainly organized professionals, but most shrinkage comes from regular individuals.

 While retailers and drugstores have been locking up hot items — such as cough medicines containing pseudoephedrine, perfumes, and cigarettes — into secure display cases or behind safe counters, this is not entirely possible for meat.
-Some stores are hiring security guards and training staff to watch for suspicious behavior—a challenge, because, well, there’s no stereotypical meat .
+Some stores are hiring security guards and training staff to watch for suspicious behaviour—a challenge, because, well, there’s no stereotypical meat.
 Some grocery store retailers have gone as far as hiring special investigators to walk their stores, focusing on their meat section.

 The most effective deterrent for theft is being prosecuted.
 However, most police departments are rather short-staffed and will not have the manpower to come and arrest every single person stealing $20 worth of steak.
 In Dallas, Texas stealing under $50 will not be pursued at all.